astrofra/art-couloir-14/README.md

 ## Concept

-- **Generated Images**: The images depict ghostly figures, and atypical buildings, inspired by the city known as "Arzamas-16".
-- **Installation**: The installation will be both physical and virtual.
-Visitors will sit in a chair facing a desk with various documents and objects, including a CRT television.
-- **Virtual Reality**: When the visitor puts on the VR headset, they are immersed in a space that mirrors the physical setup.
-The physical and virtual tables align perfectly, enhancing the immersive experience.
-- **Enhanced Experience**: The virtual environment elevates the physical installation.
-The virtual television displays a series of documents and the generated photos projected on a giant screen in VR.
-- **Soundscape**: Accompanying the visuals is a spatialized soundscape.
-- **Image Themes**: The images are grouped by themes such as Arzamas-16, the phantom creature, the computer team, etc.
+This project leverages GAN technology (Midjourney) to create images that depict ghostly figures and atypical buildings inspired by the city known as "Arzamas-16".
+The installation is both physical and virtual, where visitors sit in a chair facing a desk adorned with various documents and objects, including a CRT television.
+When visitors put on the VR headset, they are immersed in a space that mirrors the physical setup, with the physical and virtual tables aligning perfectly to enhance the immersive experience.
+The virtual environment elevates the physical installation, with the virtual television displaying a series of documents and generated photos projected on a giant screen in VR.
+This experience is further enriched by a spatialized soundscape, and the images are grouped by themes such as Arzamas-16, the phantom creature, the computer team, and more.

 ## Technical Details